-And with the real estate market slowing down in the GTA, it’s become a lot more common for buyers to change their minds in the midst of closing a deal.
-For example, let’s say you bought at the peak of the market in April, but the appraisal value from your lender came in lower than expected.
-You now may not have the funds to close and as a result, consider turning down the deal.
+With the Canadian real estate market slowing down and the uncertainty surrounding the COVID-19 crisis, it’s become more common for buyers to change their minds in the midst of closing a deal.
+For example, let’s say you bought a home at the beginning of March and soon after found yourself laid off from work as a result of COVID-19.
+Due to these unforeseen circumstances, you may contemplate your home buying decision and consider turning down the deal.

 If the seller of a home is not able to carry out the purchase of their next home as a result of their purchaser’s inability to close, the purchaser of their current home may be liable for losses from that transaction as well.

 It’s a difficult decision to make, but if you’re considering walking away from an offer, bear in mind there are options to avoid getting sued into the stone age.

 How to Protect Yourself Against a Low Appraisal Value

 What happens if you put in an offer on a home, but your lender’s appraisal value on your current home comes in lower than you expected?

 “This mainly affects those putting the minimum 5% down for an insured mortgage and 20% down for a conventional mortgage,” says D’Arcy Henneberry, president of MortgagePal.
 “The purchaser would have to increase their down payment to cover the shortfall.”